amirabbasasadi/Shotor/README.md

 The images have been generated using multiple fonts:
 - a few fonts from https://rastikerdar.github.io/
 - and a some font from https://www.fontirani.ir/

+Created by: Amirabbas Asadi (amir137825@gmail.com)